razvanbalosin/angular-scale/README.md

 ## Using Grunt

 After starting the local server, run `grunt` in your terminal.
-This will launch the `watch` tasks which is comipiling all your sass/scss files into one file in `assets/css/main.css`
+This will launch the `watch` tasks which is compiling all your sass/scss files into one file in `assets/css/main.css`

 ### Minify CSS